Thenaliseeda021/TNEB_BILL/README.md

 # TNEB_BILL
-hello everyone this is my first app .
-Enter ur (home/domestic) electricity unit and get unit amount. this app working for tamilnadu electricity only....😀
+Hello everyone 👋 this is my little project .
+Enter ur (home/domestic) electricity unit and get unit amount. this app working for tamilnadu electricity only 🙊